orkes-io/docs/docs/faqs/directed-acyclic-graph.md

+---
+slug: "/faqs/directed-acyclic-graph"
+description: "Conductor workflows are a form of directed acyclic graph and progress through a directed path without looping."
+---

 # Are Conductor Workflows Directed Acyclic Graph (DAG)?

 Conductor workflows are directed acyclic graphs (DAGs).
 But what exactly is a DAG?